PeterDrake/drakepedia/development_tools/command_line.md

 Java(TM) SE Runtime Environment 18.9 (build 11.0.1+13-LTS)
 Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.1+13-LTS, mixed mode)
 ```
 The simple program below should be saved in a file called `Hello.java`.
-You can use any simple text editor, such as [Emacs]
+You can use any simple text editor, such as
-(https://www.gnu.org/software/emacs/) (which comes pre-installed on most *nix-based systems, including Mac OS X),
+[Emacs](https://www.gnu.org/software/emacs/) (which comes pre-installed on most \*nix-based systems, including Mac OS X),
-[vim](https://www.vim.org/) (ditto), or [Sublime Text](https://www.sublimetext.com/).
+[Vim](https://www.vim.org/) (ditto), or [Sublime Text](https://www.sublimetext.com/).
 Be careful not to use a word processor
 such as Microsoft Word, Notepad, or TextEdit, which will add extraneous formatting information to the file.
 Note that Java is
 case-sensitive and insists that the name of the class match the name of the file.
 ```